lbormann/darts-wled/README.md

 ## RUN IT

+### Prerequisite

+You need to have a running caller - https://github.com/lbormann/autodarts-caller - (latest version) with configured 'WTT'-Argument (http://127.0.0.1:8081)

 ### Run by executable (Windows)

 Create a shortcut of the executable; right click on the shortcut -> select properties -> add arguments in the target input at the end of the text field.